sietse/simpy-fsm/README.md

 - One method per state
 - States can yield to simpy like normal
 - When a state ends, it returns the state (self.some_method) to transition to;
-  the Actor class takes care of running it.
+  the FSM class takes care of running it.

-Compare the traditional `simpy_3_old.py` to the rewrites in `simpy_3_resource.py`, and `simpy_3b_resource_manually.py`, which encode the objects as Actor instances, with a method per state. `simpy_3_old.py` comes from Simpy's introduction: https://simpy.readthedocs.io/en/latest/simpy_intro/basic_concepts.html
+Compare the traditional `simpy_3_old.py` to the rewrites in `simpy_3_resource.py`, and `simpy_3b_resource_manually.py`, which encode the objects as FSM instances, with a method per state. `simpy_3_old.py` comes from Simpy's introduction: https://simpy.readthedocs.io/en/latest/simpy_intro/basic_concepts.html